Seleção de materiais de impressão 3D: Um guia prático para impressões perfeitas

 Materials react differently to their surroundings.
 A material that works indoors might fail outdoors:

-• Heat Exposure: If the print will be near a light bulb or in a warm room (Por exemplo, a car dashboard accessory), avoid PLA—it melts at 50°C. Choose ABS or PC (Policarbonato), which can handle temperatures up to 90°C.
+• Heat Exposure: If the print will be near a light bulb or in a warm room (por exemplo, a car dashboard accessory), avoid PLA—it melts at 50°C. Choose ABS or PC (policarbonato), which can handle temperatures up to 90°C.

-• Chemicals/Moisture: For a part that touches water (Por exemplo, a plant pot saucer) or mild cleaners (Por exemplo, a soap dispenser nozzle), use PETG or nylon.
+• Chemicals/Moisture: For a part that touches water (por exemplo, a plant pot saucer) or mild cleaners (por exemplo, a soap dispenser nozzle), use PETG or nylon.
 PLA absorbs water over time and becomes brittle, but PETG is waterproof and chemical-resistant.

 2.3 What 3D Printing Technology Do You Have?
 (Material-Tech Compatibility)

-Nem todos os materiais funcionam com todas as impressoras.
+Not all materials work with all printers.
 Using the wrong material for your tech will lead to failed prints:

-Exemplo: A hobbyist with an FDM printer wants to make a detailed jewelry prototype.
+Example: A hobbyist with an FDM printer wants to make a detailed jewelry prototype.
 They can’t use SLA resin (incompatible with FDM), so they opt for PLA with a fine nozzle (0.2milímetros) to get sharp details.

 Materials range from affordable to expensive, and your budget should guide your choice: